DaProphet76/Rift-Breakers-Codex/story/The Sundering Chronicles/book_01_ignorance/chapter_01.md

 Outside, the street was already moving.

 People flowed past one another without greeting, shoulders tight, eyes forward.
-Couriers in patched jackets hurried messages toward the inner ring.
+Couriers in patched jackets hurried messages toward the inner rings.
 Vendors called out half-hearted offers no one answered.
 Overhead, the shield lattice hummed faintly—a sound most people noticed only when it stopped.

 Posters clung to the wall across the street.